Mikkomario/Utopia-Scala/Flow/README.md

 ### Data caching & Local data containment
 - `utopia.flow.caching` package contains various tools for caching individual or multiple pieces of data either temporarily or permanently, asynchronously or synchronously
-- `utopia.flow.container` package contains numerous classes and traits for storing data locally in json files, which is useful when you need to store small amounts of data and don't want to use a local database (**Vault** and/or **Trove**)
+- `utopia.flow.parse.file.container` package contains numerous classes and traits for storing data locally in json files, which is useful when you need to store small amounts of data and don't want to use a local database (**Vault** and/or **Trove**)